 - Sending huge amounts of emails

-- Many spam links in emails
+- Many poor links in emails

 - Mostly just trying to get you to sign up for other sites

-That does not make sense for neither for you as a member to just be pushed like this, and also not for the survey sites that they refer people to, as many people will only join to get the bonus on Cashback Research (which you have to be lucky to be able to reach).
+That does not make sense for you as a member to just be pushed like this, and also not for the survey sites that they refer people to, as many people will only join to get the bonus on Cashback Research (which you have to be lucky to be able to reach).

 Cashback Research has some options to make money, but they are limited.
 Mostly it seems like a site that is meant to get you to sign up for other sites.